 Line 23, Column A - Enter your franchise tax from Form CT-3, line 78, or CT-3-A, line 77, minus the total amount of any tax credits you are claiming before the EZ-EIC.
 If you wish to apply the EZ-ITC before the EZ-EIC, be sure to also subtract the EZ-ITC used this period (shown on line 27, Column B).
 Certain credits must be applied before the EZ-EIC.
-Refer to the instructions of your franchise tax return to determine the order of credits that applies, or refer to Form CT-600-1, Instructions for Form CT-600, Ordering of Corporation Tax Credits.
+Refer to the instructions of your franchise tax return to determine the order of credits that applies, or refer to Form CT-600-I, Instructions for Form CT-600, Ordering of Corporation Tax Credits.

 Line 23, Column B - Enter your franchise tax from Form CT-3, line 78, or CT-3-A, line 77, minus the total amount of any tax credits you are claiming before the EZ-ITC.
 If you wish to apply the EZ-EIC before the EZ-ITC, be sure to also subtract the EZ-EIC used this period (shown on line 27, Column A).
-Certain creditis must be applied before the EZ-ITC.
-Refer to the instructions of your franchise tax return to determine the order of credits that applies.
-Article 9-A filers: Refer to Form CT-600-I.
+Certain credits must be applied before the EZ-ITC.
+Refer to the instructions of your franchise tax return to determine the order of credits that applies, or refer to Form CT-600-I.

-Schedule E - Part II - Credits available for refund or carryforward (New York C corporations only)
+Schedule E - Part 2 - Credits available for refund or carryforward (New York C corporations only)

-If you are not a new business, skip lines 32, 33, and 34.
-Enter the line 31 amount on line 35.
+If you are not a qualified or new business, skip lines 32, 33, and 34.
+Enter your line 31 amount on line 35.

-Lines 32, 33, and 34 - A new business may elect to treat 50% of the current year EZ-ITC available to be carried forward as an overpayment of tax to be refunded.
+Lines 32, 33, and 34 - A qualified business or a new business may elect to treat 50% of the current year EZ-ITC available to be carried forward as an overpayment of tax to be refunded or applied to next year's tax.